Working with clients who may lack mental capacity

 The testator must:

-Where a will is prepared for an older or seriously ill client, the courts have developed the ‘golden rule’, which should be considered as guidance only.
+Where a will is prepared for an older or seriously ill client, the courts have developed the ‘golden rule’, which (despite its name) is guidance.

 This rule is that the will should be approved or witnessed by a medical practitioner, regardless of how tactless or difficult it may be to explain this precautionary measure to your client (Templeman J in Kenward v Adams CLY 3591; The Times, 29 November 1975).